Pain in the ball of your foot is known as metatarsalgia. You can usually ease the pain yourself. But see a GP if it does not improve.

 If you see a GP, they'll usually suggest you try these things:

-How to do stretching exercises for pain in the ball of your foot
+Video: exercises to reduce pain in the ball of the foot

 Media review due: 17 April 2022